 Location1307 New Hampshire Avenue, N.W.Washington, DC 20036 United States

 Today, the Heurich House Museum works to reinvent the traditional historic house museum model by bridging Heurich’s world with modern DC.
-The museum actively conserves the building, grounds, and significant original collections, and intentionally uses its resources to enrich the entire community.
-The museum’s interdisciplinary approach connects visitors with DC’s unique past and illustrates how applicable the themes in Heurich’s life are to contemporary life in DC.
-To advance the latter goal, the museum carries forward the Heurich family’s cultural and entrepreneurial pursuits by supporting local small businesses, artisans, and craft beer makers through innovative programming that cannot be found anywhere else in the community, and is strengthening DC's creative economy.
+We explore the city’s unique history, and connect it to today’s local small businesses, artisans, and craft beer makers through innovative programming that cannot be found anywhere else in the community.